 - A Module Leader for each module - A Course Leader to help students understand their programme structure and provide academic support - A Personal Tutor (PT) to foster a close and engaged academic relationship with students and advise and refer students to other University services - There is a Student Support and Engagement Team to help students with any problem that is affecting their studies. - A dedicated Undergraduate Course Administrator - An induction/re-induction programme and study skills sessions at the start of each academic year - Academic Success Centre is a one-to-one drop-in Study Skills session for students every weekday.
-Help is available on a range of academic skills from writing reports, note-taking, to exam revision, referencing, programming and mathematical skills. - VLE a versatile on-line interactive intranet and learning environment accessible both on-site and remotely - Course Representative scheme - A University Careers and Employability Service - Comprehensive University support systems including the provision of advice on finance, regulations, legal matters, accommodation, international student support, disability and equality support. - The Students' Union
+Help is available on a range of academic skills from writing reports, note-taking, to exam revision, referencing, programming and mathematical skills. - VLE a versatile on-line interactive intranet and learning environment accessible both on-site and remotely - Course Representative scheme

+- A University Careers and Employability Service - Comprehensive University support systems including the provision of advice on finance, regulations, legal matters, accommodation, international student support, disability and equality support. - The Students' Union

-Personal Tutor Scheme (PTS)
+Personal Tutor Scheme (PTS) in the School of Engineering

-The following provides the aims and structure of the Personal Tutor Scheme (PTS).
-It is intended that the PTS is embedded within the modular provision of the Course.
+The following provides the aims and structure of the Personal Tutor Scheme (PTS) for the School of Engineering.
+It is intended that the PTS is embedded within the modular provision of the BSc Course.